 What I found really helpful was organising things to do each day.
 Getting out of the house, catching up with friends, even if I didn’t feel like it, exercising and hot yoga!!
 The support I received from PANDA and Raphael House has, I believed saved my life.
 There were times when I felt so alone and they were the only ones who I felt knew what to say to me and didn’t make me feel as though I was crazy!

 The support I received from my family and close friends was invaluable and their visits and just being there meant so much to me.
 They were there for me without judgement and believed in me when I wasn’t able to.

 I know that to keep myself well I need to ensure I’m getting enough sleep, have routine in my life and have some regular “me time” time just for myself, because when I do, I feel as though I am a better mum to my children.

-Even at my lowest point I still kept hope that somehow things would get better, for anyone going through PND or feeling as though you can’t cope, know that you are not alone, you are not crazy, there is help and you will get through it.
-I promise!!
+Even at my lowest point I still kept hope that somehow things would get better, for anyone going through PND or feeling as though you can’t cope, know that you are not alone, there is help and you will get through it.
+I promise!
 Take things one step at a time, try, as hard as it sounds to stay in the moment and breathe!
 It will pass and in time you will feel like your old self again.